WhiskeyMC/Magic-Be-Gathered-Here/decks/Betor V2/README.md

 # 🧪 Combo Lines and Synergies to Look For

 This section explains the main lines in the deck.
-Some of these are full win conditions, while others are value engines that help the deck build toward a win.
+Some are full win conditions.
+Others are value engines that help the deck build toward a win.

 ---